 Mixed use areas in the activity centre are to provide a variety of retail, commercial and residential opportunities and create a transition zone between retail activity and residential areas.
-The development of all sites in mixed use areas should provide multiple uses and be at least two storeys in form.
-Where proposed development is not multi storey it must demonstrate, structurally, that it could be adapted to a multi storey structure in the future.
-Built form in mixed use areas must mirror that of the retail area including nil front and side setbacks at ground level, activated frontages and weather protection awnings.
+The development of all sites in mixed use areas should provide multiple uses and provide two storey built the built form of the facilities should create sheltered and form where possible to activated frontage interface.
+Built form in mixed use areas should mirror that of the retail area including streets, the public realm and car parking areas.
+As a statement minimal front and side setbacks at ground level, activated frontages and weather protection awnings.